chrisgrieser/nvim-recorder/README.md

 	-- register/macro-slot used after startup.
 	slots = {"a", "b"},

-	-- Default keymaps
-	mapping = {
+	-- default keymaps, see README for description what the commands do mapping = {
 		startStopRecording = "q",
 		playMacro = "Q",
+		switchSlot = "<C-q>",
 		editMacro = "cq",
-		switchSlot = "<C-q>",
-		addBreakPoint = "#",
+		yankMacro = "yq", -- also decodes it for turning macros to mappings addBreakPoint = "#",
 	}

-	-- clear all macros-slots on startup
+	-- clears all macros-slots on startup
 	clear = false,

-	-- log level used for any notification.
-Mostly relevant for nvim-notify.
-	-- (Note that by default, nvim-notify does not show the levels trace and debug.) logLevel = vim.log.levels.INFO,
+	-- log level used for any notification, mostly relevant for nvim-notify -- (note that by default, nvim-notify does not show the levels trace and debug.) logLevel = vim.log.levels.INFO,

 	-- experimental, see README